Jonn Ord KFK Bio

 In 2001 Jonn built a SERIOUS bio-filtered swimming pond using the extra space available in his country location on Georgian Bay.

-drove a brand new Norton from
+1970 he drove a brand new Norton

-England through Europe, down the coast of Yugoslavia to
+from England through Europe, down the coast of Yugoslavia to

 Athens and back through Italy, Switzerland and Belgium in a three